Thealexbarney/LibHac/docs/getting-started.md

 ### Loading Keys

-Most of LibHac's functionality requires a `Keyset` object that holds the required encryption keys for reading content.
+Most of LibHac's functionality requires a `Keyset` object that holds encryption keys required for reading content.

 This can be done by loading keys from an external text file, or by creating a new `Keyset` and copying the keys into it.
 ```